Colony of Virginia: Culture

+Population

 Ethnic origins

-England supplied the great majority of colonists.
+England supplied most colonists; a later migration of Scots-Irish filled the backcountry.
+The Virginia Colony was always predominantly British in ethnic descent, with only minor contributions from other ethnic groups, particularly Palatinate Germans.
 In 1608, the first Poles and Slovaks arrived as part of a group of skilled craftsmen.
 In 1619, the first Africans arrived.
-Many more Africans were imported as slaves, such as Angela.
+Many more Africans were imported as enslaved people, such as Angela.
 In the early 17th century, French Huguenots arrived in the colony as refugees from religious warfare.

 In the early 18th century, indentured German-speaking colonists from the iron-working region of Nassau-Siegen arrived to establish the Germanna settlement.
 Scots-Irish settled on the Virginia frontier.
 Some Welsh arrived, including some ancestors of Thomas Jefferson.

 Servitude and slavery

 With the boom in tobacco planting, there was a severe shortage of laborers to work the labor-intensive crop.
-One method to solve the shortage was through the usage of indentured servants.
+One method to solve the shortage was using indentured servants.

-By the 1640s, legal documents started to define the changing nature of indentured servants and their status as servants.
-In 1640, John Punch was sentenced to lifetime servitude as punishment for trying to escape from his master Hugh Gwyn.
+By the 1640s, legal documents started to define indentured servants' changing nature and status as servants.
+In 1640, John Punch was sentenced to lifetime servitude as punishment for trying to escape from his enslaver, Hugh Gwyn.
 This is the earliest legal sanctioning of slavery in Virginia.
 After this trial, the relationship between indentured servants and their masters changed, as planters saw permanent servitude a more appealing and profitable prospect than seven-year indentures.

 As many indentured workers were illiterate, especially Africans, there were opportunities for abuse by planters and other indenture holders.
 Some ignored the expiration of servants' indentured contracts and tried to keep them as lifelong workers.
 One example is with Anthony Johnson, who argued with Robert Parker, another planter, over the status of John Casor, formerly an indentured servant of his.
 Johnson argued that his indenture was for life and Parker had interfered with his rights.
-The court ruled in favor of Johnson and ordered that Casor be returned to him, where he served the rest of his life as a slave.
+The court ruled in favor of Johnson and ordered that Casor be returned to him, where he served the rest of his life as an enslaved person.
 Such documented cases marked the transformation of Black Africans from indentured servants into slaves.

-In the late 17th century, the Royal African Company, which was established by the King of England to supply the great demand for labor to the colonies, had a monopoly on the provision of African slaves to the colony.
+In the late 17th century, the Royal African Company, which the King of England established to supply the great demand for labor to the colonies, had a monopoly on providing enslaved Africans to the colony.
 As plantation agriculture was established earlier in Barbados, in the early years, enslaved people were shipped from Barbados (where they were seasoned) to the colonies of Virginia and Carolina.